San Jose (Costa Rica) in 3 Days

 Parque Central

-Dinner at Rostipollo
+Dinner at Rosti

-Drive to San José
+Drive to San Jose

 Accommodation – Casa Conde

+We arrive at our home for the next few nights; Casa Conde Hotel & Apartamentos.
+I’m not sure what to expect – all the reviews I’ve read gave it either 5 stars or 1 star.
+Casa Conde is definitely a Marmite kind of hotel.
 I fall in love with it immediately.
 It’s a rambling, colonial style complex like something out of a film set.
-It’s a bit shabby chic (leaning towards shabby) but it’s set in beautiful gardens, there are murals on the walls (and who doesn’t love a mural) and it has a good size pool in a tranquil courtyard.
+The decor is a bit shabby chic (leaning towards shabby).
+But the hotel is set in beautiful gardens, there are murals on the walls (and who doesn’t love a mural) and it has a good size pool in a tranquil courtyard.
 It’s just what the doctor ordered!
-The suites have 2 bedrooms, a kitchen and a living/dining area and there’s even, joy of joys, a washing machine.

 Casa Conde room